vhelin/wla-dx/doc/functions.rst

 Note!
 Use bankbyte() with WLA-65816 as on that platform the bank (+ base) bits are 16-23.
 On other platforms bank() works better.

+Note!
+Functions marked with (*) are evaluated in the assembler, so if the linker relocates the code then these functions return possibly wrong values.

 Examples of functions